Curtis Symphony Orchestra

 Yannick Nézet-Séguin, the Curtis Symphony Orchestra and rising stars of the Curtis Opera Theatre kick off the 2023–24 season with a tribute to Strauss.
 A celebration of the German Romantic composer’s life and legacy, the program features highlights from some of his most popular operas, and it scales the spectacular heights of his final tone poem, An Alpine Symphony.

 Acclaimed conductor Michael Stern leads the Curtis Symphony Orchestra in an evening of extraordinary emotional contrasts.
-The program opens with the quiet whisper of one of classical music’s most intimate, impassioned masterpieces, Beethoven’s transcendent Violin Concerto in D major, featuring internationally renowned violinist Pamela Frank.
+The afternoon concludes with one of the repertoire’s most popular and influential symphonies, Hector Berlioz’s astonishing Symphonie fantastique.

 Ra, Mackey, and Tchaikovsky

-Renowned conductor Robert Spano leads the Curtis Symphony Orchestra in the final concert of its bold and ambitious 2023–24 season, a remarkable program featuring two exhilarating world premieres and a late-Romantic era classic.
-The afternoon opens with a newly commissioned work by James Ra.
+Renowned conductor Robert Spano leads the Curtis Symphony Orchestra in a remarkable program featuring two exhilarating world premieres and a late-Romantic era classic.
+The afternoon opens with a newly commissioned work by James Ra and features the world premiere of Steven Mackey‘s concerto for solo electric guitar and orchestra.

 Special Thanks